-10 Things I Have Learned Helping Organisations Prepare for GDPR
+10 Things I Have Learned Helping Organisations Prepare for General Data Protection Regulations (GDPR)

 Today marks the implementation of the European Union’s General Data Protection Regulations – GDPR.
 Happy Birthday GDPR!

 For some time now I have been helping organisations prepare for this day.
 Along the way, there have been some surprising twists and definitely some unexpected turns.
 But what I can say is that those clients who embrace GDPR are emerging with a clear advantage.
 They are more agile, more responsive to their customers, more compliant to modern standards, have lower risk exposure and better prepared for the modern economy.

 In this blog, I’d like to share with you some key learnings.

 1. GDPR compliance is a journey, not a destination

 OK, it’s a cliché but it’s an accurate one.
 Applying privacy management and data protection to personal information that organisations have been collecting for potentially decades isn’t easy.
 It takes some serious planning and commitment.
 Having got there you realise that you have to maintain those disciplines, and maintain that capability, else your compliance recedes and you jeopardise the organisation’s ability to collect new data and offer new services.